jakmajor/mood-tracker-app/README.md

 # Mindful Mood Tracker

 An app to mindfully keep track of your moods, feelings & thoughts.
-Designed with a minimal & peaceful UI. 🧘‍♀️✨
+Designed with a minimal & peaceful UI.

 ### built with
 Mindful Mood Tracker was built with a Ruby on Rails API and a React.js frontend.

-If you'd like to mindfully track your moods follow these steps:

 ## setup